vargadani500/Backgammon-bot/README.md

 # Backgammon Bot

-A Python-based Backgammon game featuring a fully playable graphical interface and multiple AI opponents.
-You can play against the computer or watch different bots battle each other.
+A Python-based Backgammon game featuring a playable graphical interface and some bots.
+You can play against the computer or simulate different bots battle each other.

 ## Features
 * **Graphical Interface:** Built with pygame for interactive gameplay
-* **Multiple AI Bots:** Ranging from random moves to Expectiminimax algorithm
+* **Multiple AI Bots:** Ranging from random moves to a 2-ply Expectiminimax algorithm
 * **Configurable Matches:** Easily set up Human vs. Bot, Bot vs. Bot, or Human vs. Human games
-* **Headless Mode:** Turn off graphics for fast-paced bot vs. bot simulations and data gathering
+* **Headless Mode:** For bot vs. bot simulations and data gathering

 ## Prerequisites
 This project requires Python 3 and the `pygame` library.
 Install the dependency using: